STUAAAAAAAAAART/stuaaaaaaaaaart.github.io/posts/2024/Note_2024-004-splineIK.md

 a preview curve could be duplicated for visual feedback, but the source curve would be hidden along with the rig logic group

+EDIT: the title used to be called "Spline IK and the Online Resources": i'm still working on the note that tracks all the methods being posted online out of curiosity, as this solver still feels like a dark art of sorts to me even today